S-Corporation format can provide you with some amazing benefits, but if you don’t maintain it properly, you can have a lot of unexpected problems.

 To ensure much stronger asset protection in the event of a lawsuit, get into the habit of using your corporate name on all of your legal documents, advertising material, website and certainly your business cards.
 Let the world know you have incorporated.

-If you want the asset protection of an S-Corporation you have to let your customers, vendors and contacts know that ‘your company’ is the one doing business.
+Also, if you want the asset protection of an S-Corporation you have to let your customers, vendors and contacts know that ‘your company’ is the one doing business.
 You are simply an officer and employee of the corporation.

 5. Quarterly Payroll